 MOD RCC/8A21/39

 11.44B A frequency assignment to a space station in the geostationary-satellite orbit shall be considered as having been brought into use when a space station in the geostationary-satellite orbit with the capability of transmitting or receiving that frequency assignment has been deployed and maintained at the notified orbital position for a continuous period of ninety days.
-The notifying administration shall so inform the Bureau within thirty days from the end of the ninety-day period.
-(WRC-12)
+The notifying administration shall so inform the Bureau within thirty days from the end of the ninety-day periodADD 21bis.
+(WRC-15)

 ADD RCC/8A21/40